The Muslims are Coming! Islamophobia, Extremism, and the Domestic War on Terror

 “Arun Kundnani is one of Britain’s best political writers, neither hectoring nor drily academic but compelling and sharply intelligent.” – Guardian

-Following the killing of Osama bin Laden, polls showed that the public was more anxious about terrorism after his death than before.
-The new front in the War on Terror became the “homegrown enemy,” domestic terrorists who are the focus of sprawling counterterrorism structures of policing and surveillance in the United States and across Europe.
-Undercover officers and informants have spied on 30 mosques in New York alone.
-Surveillance has grown explosively—at least 100,000 Muslims in America have been secretly investigated in recent years—and in incredible detail—counter-terrorism agents have a file on every Moroccan taxi driver in New York City.
-British police compiled a secret suspect list of more than 8,000 al-Qaeda “sympathizers”, and included almost 300 children 15 and under on its list of suspected extremists, while MI5 doubled in size in just five years.
+The new front in the War on Terror is the “homegrown enemy,” domestic terrorists who have become the focus of sprawling counterterrorism structures of policing and surveillance in the United States and across Europe.
+Domestic surveillance has mushroomed – at least 100,000 Muslims in America have been secretly under scrutiny.
+British police compiled a secret suspect list of more than 8,000 al-Qaeda “sympathizers,” and in another operation included almost 300 children fifteen and under among the potential extremists investigated.
+MI5 doubled in size in just five years.